ory/oathkeeper-maester/README.md

 - `make` to build the binary
 - `make test` to run tests

-Other targets require a working K8s environment: a remote cluster, a minikube or a local KIND.
+Other targets require a working K8s environment.
 Set `KUBECONFIG` environment variable to the proper value.

+- `make install` to generate CRD file from go sources and install it in the cluster
 - `make run` to run controller locally
-- `make install` to generate CRD file from go sources and install it in the cluster

-Refer to the Makefile for details.
+Refer to the Makefile for the details.